Czech Broadcast News Speech

 Prima 22 4.2

-The corresponding transcripts are available as Czech Broadcast News Transcripts.
 The transcripts were created by native Czech speakers working at the Department of Cybernetics, University of West Bohemia in Pilsen, under the direction of Vlasta Radova.
-The transcription was done using software provided by the LDC (Transcriber 1.4.1).
+The transcription was done using software provided by LDC (Transcriber 1.4.1).
 Those parts of the audio recordings that do not contain speech or where the signal was disrupted were not transcribed.
 As a consequence, the corpus contains about 23 hours of transcribed speech.
 The transcriptions are provided in both the ISO-8859-2 and Windows-1250 character set.

 Samples